Seven killed in suicide attack near Kabul prison - Journal du Cameroun

 A suicide bomber targeting a bus carrying employees of Afghanistan’s biggest prison killed at least seven people on Wednesday, officials said, in the latest militant attack in the war-torn country.

-Another five were wounded in the blast near the facility in Kabul, which police spokesman Basir Mujahid said had hit a vehicle that staff of Pul-e-Charkhi prison were travelling in.
+Another eight were wounded in the blast at the entrance to the facility in Kabul, which police spokesman Basir Mujahid said hit a vehicle ferrying Pul-e-Charkhi prison staff.

+Among the casualties were police officers guarding the main gate and prison staff.

 The attacker was on foot, interior ministry spokesman Najib Danish said.
 He struck as the bus was entering the jail in the east of the Afghan capital.